Housing Justice

 - What happened with the lawsuits against this project?

 - Both lawsuits failed.
-On May 21, 2024, Judge Fruin denied the CEQA writ petition, upholding the Project’s land use approvals.
+On May 21, 2024, Judge Fruin denied the CEQA writ petition, upholding the project’s land use approvals.
 On June 4, 2024, Judge Chalfant denied the challenge to the development agreement.

 - Who is responsible for building the project?